 One of the best ways to explore Diu is by hopping on a cycle.
 As a part of the green initiative by the Government, Diu offers the unique experience of cycling by sea.
 Let the early morning air and fresh sea breeze fill you with positivity as you unwind away from the hustle and bustle of daily life.
 The 4.2 km track along the city is sure to fill you with a burst of much-needed rejuvenation.
 Grab a bicycle from the many shops near the bus station and explore the island town leisurely on two wheels.

-Do you have any other experience in Diu to add to the list?
+Which of these 6 places to visit in Diu do you like best?
+Do you have any other places to add to the list?